Top of the page

 When you are nauseated, you may feel weak and sweaty and notice a lot of saliva in your mouth.
 Nausea often leads to vomiting.
 Most of the time you do not need to worry about nausea and vomiting, but they can be signs of other illnesses.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter F818 in the search box to learn more about "Nausea and Vomiting in Teens: Care Instructions."
+Enter F818 in the search box to learn more about "Nausea and Vomiting in Teens: Care Instructions".

-Current as of:
+Current as of: March 22, 2023